Tips for presenting your scientific poster at a conference

 - Why is that important?

 The aim here is to get your audience hooked and wanting further details.
-Keep the bigger picture in mind, as the audience first needs the background info to then get excited about the small details.
+Keep the bigger picture in mind, as the audience first needs the background info to then get excited about the small details of your research.
 Make sure your pitch is punchy, intriguing and relevant.

 Creating a story